ng-harmony-zz/ng-harmony-decorator/src/ng_harmony.md

     * Adding `Validator-Mixin`
 *v0.2.2* Bugfix in Component (Logic)
-*v0.1.9* Battle Testing and Debugging on the way *v0.1.10* Renaming decision of directive to component
+*v0.1.9* Battle Testing and Debugging on the way *v0.1.10* Renaming decision of directive to